HavinduLiyanage/BidWizer/docs/INDEXING.md

 - Locks auto-expire; the worker heartbeats every 25 seconds.
 - Progress snapshots survive up to 12 hours; clients can poll `/progress` to surface live updates.
-- Resume payload records the last processed file/page.
-Future enhancement can restart from this state if the build crashes mid-run.
 - On failure the artifact row is marked `FAILED`, the lock is released, and workspace files are cleaned up.

 ## Client Workflow

-1. Call `POST /ensure-index` with an `uploadId` (the ZIP/PDF upload).
-Any docHash placeholder is accepted; the response includes the canonical hash.
+1. Load the tender document tree/preview to obtain the extracted file’s `docHash` and `fileId`.
+2. Call `POST /ensure-index` for that `{tenderId, docHash}` (optionally passing `{ forceRebuild: true }`).
+The response confirms whether indexing was queued or already ready.
-2. Poll `/progress` until status becomes `ready` (or subscribe to SSE/WebSocket in the UI).
+3. Poll `/progress` until status becomes `ready` (or subscribe to live updates).
-3. When ready, call `/ask` with user prompts.
-Reuse `docHash` for subsequent users/documents.
-4. Optionally call `/release` after idle periods to free server memory (a background LRU eviction handles normal lifecycle).
+4. Use `/ask` or `/brief` with the same `docHash` (and `fileId` for targeting).
+Optionally call `/release` after idle periods to free cached artifacts.

 ## Testing Checklist

-- Upload a large (300–400 MB) ZIP → `ensure-index` queues manifest build, completes, and stores artifact in Supabase.
+- Upload a large ZIP containing multiple PDFs → selecting any PDF queues an `index` job, emits per-file logs, and stores chunk rows for that file in Postgres.
-- A second user hitting the same document returns `status: "ready"` immediately (no rebuild).
+- Re-selecting the same file returns `status: "ready"` immediately (no rebuild).
-- `/ask` responds in <1 s once cached, with citations referencing source pages.
+- `/ask` responds in <1 s once chunks exist, with citations referencing source pages.
-- Postgres only grows via `index_artifacts`; no `chunks` table usage.
-- Supabase bucket contains one artifact per docHash (`index.v1.tar.zst`).
+- The related `index_artifact` row reports accurate `totalChunks`/`totalPages`, and Supabase holds the extracted PDF under `tenders/{tenderId}/extracted/{uploadId}/`.

 Refer to the worker logs and Redis progress keys for diagnosing stuck or failed builds.